A brief history of Neural Networks, as they relate to Neuroscience

 Whats the problem?

-However these recent methods use computational units that look less and less like biological neurons: not only are the outputs real valued and not spiking, but input output relations are derived from theory rather than a simplified biophysics.
+But the recent methods use computational units that look less and less like biological neurons: not only are the outputs real valued and not spiking, but input output relations are derived from computational utility rather than a simplified biophysics.
 For example, the input output function of many model units is a real valued convolution operation, while for other units the original bounded sigmoid function is replaced with the unbounded rectified linear threshold unit (RelU).

 - Rectified linear units improve restricted boltzmann machines (in proceedings of the 27th International Conference on Machine Learning by Nair and Hinton, 2010)